-Cheerleading Is Not a Sport
+Why Is Cheerleading Not a Sport?

 Many people claim that cheerleading is not a sport.
 The reasons for this are varied, but essentially, cheerleaders have not traditionally competed (this of course is changing and changing rapidly at that), and many people don't consider doing routines a "sport" in the same way that football or basketball is a sport.
 So is cheerleading a sport?
 Or is it merely a past time?